Wait, what plugin did I use for that sound?

 .

 As you can see, the list has been reduced to one item, your saved preset.
 It also conveniently shows you the name of the plugin and the developer.
-If you now insert that preset, Gig Performer knows that an instance of the Legend is needed, and so it will automatically create and insert an instance of the Legend into your wiring view and set it to the Soft Romance Pad sound, ready for you to use.
+If you now insert that preset, Gig Performer knows that an instance of the Legend is needed.
+So, it will automatically create and insert an instance of the Legend into your wiring view and set it to the Soft Romance Pad sound, ready for you to use.

-By the way, as an aside, if you prefer to use a different application to search your file system for presets, e.g. Spotlight on the Mac or Copernic on Windows, you can just drag the found file from the Finder (Mac) or Explorer (Windows) into Gig Performer’s wiring view and again, the appropriate plugin will be created and set to the desired sound.
+By the way, as an aside, you may prefer to use a different application to search your file system for presets.
+For example, you may use Spotlight on macOS or Copernic on Windows.
+In this case, you can just drag the found file from the Finder (Mac) or Explorer (Windows) into Gig Performer’s Wiring view.
+Again, the appropriate plugin will be created and set to the desired sound.

-By judicious naming of your presets, perhaps even including keywords in them, you can quickly find the sound you need without having to remember which plugin you used to create the sound.
+By judicious naming of your presets, perhaps even including keywords in them, you can quickly find the sound you need.
+You don’t have to remember which plugin you used to create the sound.

 Incidentally, GP User Presets aren’t just for sounds and effects.
-If you have configured a MIDI In Block (say) with certain channels remapped or blocked, or perhaps some MIDI event blocking, transpose or splits, you can save that as a GP User Preset to quickly reuse it again in the future.
+Suppose you have configured a MIDI In block with certain channels remapped or blocked, or perhaps some MIDI event blocking, transpose or splits.
+You can save that as a GP User Preset to quickly reuse it again in the future.

 Favorites